prateekdegaons1991/prateekdegaons1991/README.md

 - 👋 Hi, I’m @prateekdegaons1991
 - 👀 I’m interested in python and automation
-- 🌱 I’m currently exploring python and devOps
+- 🌱 I’m currently brewing python and kubernetes. . .
 - 📫 How to reach me:  prateekdegaons1991@outlook.com

 <!---